-Through awareness and education efforts lives can and are being saved.
-Funding stomach cancer research will lead to better options for early diagnosis, screening, treatment and prevention of HDGC and other forms of stomach (gastric) cancer.
+Through awareness and education efforts, lives can and are being saved.
+Funding stomach cancer research will lead to better options for early diagnosis, screening, treatment, and prevention of HDGC and other forms of stomach (gastric) cancer.
 My hope for my children, my grandchildren, and all individuals and families affected by stomach cancer is to have better options than many of us have today, which sometimes is undergoing the complete removal of our stomachs!
-Still, an option that not everyone is fortunate enough to have.
+Still, it is an option that not everyone is fortunate enough to have.

 Those affected by stomach cancer need reliable and relevant sources of information, as well as a network of support.
 We must join together to help one another.
 Knowledge gives you power, and sharing gives you strength – I know this to be true.

-For all of these reasons, and so many more, my work for No Stomach For Cancer is my passion.
-It is a privilege to work with others who share this passion and commitment, to build and grow this organization that educates about the disease, supports patients and families, and funds this very important research.
-For as long as it takes…we will stand strong!
+My work for No Stomach For Cancer is my passion for all of these reasons and so many more.
+It is a privilege to work with others who share this passion and commitment to build and grow this organization that educates about the disease, supports patients and families, and funds this critical research.
+For as long as it takes…we will stand firm!

 ~ Karen E. Chelcun Schreiber

 Advocate for Stomach Cancer Patients and Stomach Cancer Research